rajasoun/study-notes/machine-learning.md

 “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” — Tom Michel

+Example:
+Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to better filter spam.
+What is the task T in this setting?

+1. Classify emails as spam or not spam.
+2. Watching you label emails as spam or not spam.
+3. The number (or fraction) of emails correctly classified as spam/not spam.
+4. None of the above, this is not a machine learning algorithm.

+Option-1 is the right answer